NitorCreations/dope-intro/src/main/resources/markdown/20_embedding_media.md

 # Embedding media #

- * You can embed images with a simlpe markdown element
+ * You can embed images with a simple markdown element

 ```bash
 ![My face](pasi_niemi_2013.jpg)